-1% Decrease in Discount Rate Discount Rate count Rate 1% Increase in Discount Rate 5.00% 6.00% 7.00% Net pension asset \$ 194,111 \$ 211,315 \$ 227,944
+1% □ Decrease in 1% Increase in Discount Rate Disc count Rate Dis count Rate 5.00% 6.00% 7.00% Net pension asset \$ 194,111 \$ 211,315 \$ 227,944

 Plan Investments

 Investment Policy:

 The Minnesota State Board of Investment (SBI) is established by Article XI of the Minnesota Constitution to invest all state funds.
 Its membership as specified in the Constitution is comprised of the governor (who is designated as chair of the board), state auditor, secretary of state and state attorney general.